osisoft/Edge-Data-Store-Docs/content/configuration/buffering.md

 <sup>1</sup> **Buffering to disk** - disk is only used if required; <br>

 - Data is only written to the disk buffer if queued in the memory buffer for more than 5 seconds.

-- The **MaxBufferSizeMB** is applied per configured endpoint except the health endpoint.<br>
+- The **MaxBufferSizeMB** is applied per configured endpoint except the health endpoint.

-- An adapter creates 20 MB buffer files that are stored in **BufferLocation**.<br>
+- An adapter creates 20 MB buffer files that are stored in **BufferLocation**.

-- When **MaxBufferSizeMB** is reached, the oldest buffer file is deleted and a new buffer file is created.<br>
+- When **MaxBufferSizeMB** is reached, the oldest buffer file is deleted and a new buffer file is created.

 - The health endpoint is fixed at 20 MB.
 When the health endpoint buffer file becomes full, a new buffer file is created and the previous buffer file is deleted.

 **Note:** The following rules apply in case of an error when creating a new buffer file:

   - Attempt to delete oldest buffer file and retry.

   - If unable to buffer, errors are logged to indicate data loss.

   - If a buffer file is corrupted, an attempt is made to recover individual records and any failure to recover records is logged.

-<sup>2</sup> **Buffering only to memory**:<br>
+<sup>2</sup> **Buffering only to memory**:

-- The **MaxBufferSizeMB** is applied per configured endpoint except the health endpoint.<br>
+  - The **MaxBufferSizeMB** is applied per configured endpoint except the health endpoint.

   - When **MaxBufferSizeMB** is reached, the oldest messages in the memory buffer are removed.
-Depending on the size of a new message, several old messages may be removed.<br>
+Depending on the size of a new message, several old messages may be removed.

   - The health endpoint is fixed at 20 MB.
 When the health endpoint buffer file becomes full, the oldest messages in the memory buffer are removed and new messages are added.

 ## Examples

-The following examples are buffering configurations made through the`curl` REST client.
+The following examples are buffering configurations made through the `curl` REST client.

 ### Retrieve the buffering configuration